huy/lucene-notes/index-migration.md

 As described above, index uprade can happens gradually during merging (aka silent upgrade).
 Lucene however allows explicit once time index upgrade through `org.apache.lucene.index.IndexUprader` class.
 Behind the scene, it merges all old format segments into new created segment.

 **Things to consider**

+Lucene makes a best effort to easy the uprade process.
+It includes handful of old codec(s) to make the library work with segments on many old codec.
+Never the less, there are still things to be verified and considered when doing upgrade.

+1. Check the available codecs against one specified in `.si` files.
+Each codec implemented in form of a package e.g. the present of `org.apache.lucene.codecs.lucene42` mean that the library can read segment in 4.2 format.
+2. Decide whether to perform once time upgrade or let Lucene to do silent upgrade.
+The questions to ask is if there is any peformance penalty when reading and deserializing the old format.